 It is somewhat easier to justify charging a lot of money if your course directly makes someone money.
 I know that if I learn to become a developer, I’m going to make $50,000 more every year in my new job, my new title, and so I’m willing to pay $2,000 for a course.
 On the opposite end of the spectrum, something like learning to meditate may not directly make me money in the same way, so it is hard to justify and convince someone the benefits of meditation that might be worth $2,000.

-Instead, you're going to charge a smaller amount, like maybe $150.
+Instead, you’re going to charge a smaller amount, like maybe $150.
 The thing to remember is at the end of the day, you can make the same amount of money on both types of courses.
+Try to keep focus on digital content creation for your online course.
+Keep the passion alive as you work and things will turn out for the best.

 Soft skills and artistic skills apply to a broader range of people, so it’s much easier to sell to a greater number of people.
 Selling more units at a lower price equals selling fewer units at a higher price.